TRIMETHYLGLYCINE OR TMG

 Dosage.
 Figuring out how much TMG to supplement has not been easy.
 Hair analysis has not been a reliable guide, nor have other standard tests.

-I have found that most adults need about 1000-3000 mg daily.
-However, some people need up to 4500 mg daily, at least for a while.
-Fortunately, if one takes too much, usually one does not feel well.
+If one takes too much, usually one does not feel well.
 Symptoms of too much TMG include some fatigue, nausea, hair loss, dizziness, spaciness or rarely other symptoms.
+Too much also causes the body to become yin, which is not helpful.
+This is hard to detect, however.

 Giving TMG to babies and children.
 Children need proportionately less TMG than adults, depending on their size and weight.
-Babies sometimes benefit from 100-200 mg daily.
-Older children often need about 500-750 mg daily or even more.
+Babies usually do not need it.
+Older children often need about 250-500 mg daily.

 TMG is available in a liquid and powder or crystals, and this may be easier to give to children.
 TMG tastes sweet, so it may be possible to just add it to children’s food.

-Cautions with TMG: Most people report no side effects at all from taking TMG.
+Most people report no side effects at all from taking TMG.
 Most just feel better.
 Often they report a little better sleep and perhaps a little more energy, when starting.
+However, there are several cautions:

 In particular, men or women who have deep-seated resentments and perhaps some ambivalence about men seem to have more trouble taking TMG.
 It appears that TMG activates an enzyme system that is dormant or less active in those with male resentment issues.
 Taking TMG, for these people, can cause rather severe symptoms or anger, fear, depression or anxiety.